The Master Thief: Plot

-The robbers were not pleased with his leading the band, and so they all left him.
-The son drove the oxen out, so they returned to their owner, took all the treasure in the house, and returned to his father.
+The robbers are not pleased with the boy leading the band, so they leave him.
+The boy drives the oxen out so they return to their owner, takes all the treasure in the house, and returns to his father.

-He decided to marry the daughter of a local squire and sent his father to ask for her hand, telling him to tell the squire that he was a Master Thief.
-The squire agreed, if the son could steal the roast from the spit on Sunday.
-The son caught three hares and released them near the squire's kitchen, and the people there, thinking it was one hare, went out to catch it, and the son got in and stole the roast.
+The boy wants to marry the daughter of a local squire, so he sends his father to ask for her hand, telling him to inform the squire that he is a Master Thief.
+The squire agrees to the union, but only if the boy proves himself by stealing the roast from the spit on Sunday.
+The boy catches three hares and releases them at intervals near the squire's kitchen, and the people there, thinking it was one hare, go out to catch it.
+The boy enters and steals the roast.

-The priest made fun of him, and when the Master Thief came to claim his reward, the squire asked him to prove his skill further, by playing some trick on the priest.
-The Master Thief dressed up as an angel and convinced the priest that he was come to take him to heaven.
-He dragged the priest over stones and thorns and threw him into the goose-house, telling him it was purgatory, and then stole all his treasure.
+When the Master Thief comes to claim his reward, the squire asks him to prove his skill further by playing a trick on the priest.
+The Master Thief dresses up as an angel and convinces the priest that he has come to take him to heaven.
+He drags the priest over stones and thorns and throws him into the goose-house, telling him it is purgatory, and then steals all his treasure.

-The squire was pleased, but still put off the Master Thief, telling him to steal twelve horses from his stable, with twelve grooms in their saddles.
-The Master Thief prepared and disguised himself as an old woman to take shelter in the stable, and when the night grew cold, drank brandy against it.
-The grooms demanded some, and he gave them a drugged drink, putting them to sleep, and stole the horses.
+The squire is pleased, but still denies the boy, telling him to steal twelve horses from his stable with twelve grooms in their saddles.
+The Master Thief disguises himself as an old woman and takes shelter in the stable.
+When the night grows cold, he drinks brandy against it.
+The grooms demand some, and he gives them a drugged drink, putting them to sleep, and steals the horses.

-The squire put him off again, asking if he could steal a horse while he was riding it.
-The Master Thief said he could, and disguised himself as an old man with a cask of mead, and put his finger in the hole, in place of the tap.
-The squire rode up and asked him if he would look in the woods, to be sure that the Master Thief did not lurk there.
-The Master Thief said that he could not, because he had to keep the mead from spilling, and the squire took his place and lent him his horse to look.
+The squire denies the boy again, asking if he could steal a horse while the squire is out riding it.
+The Master Thief says he can.
+He disguises himself as an old man with a cask of mead and puts his finger in the hole in place of the tap.
+The squire rides up and asks the disguised boy if he would look in the woods to be sure that the Master Thief did not lurk there.
+The boy says that he cannot because he has to keep the mead from spilling.
+The squire takes his place and lends him his horse so he can look, and the boy steals the horse.

-The squire put him off again, asking if he could steal the sheet off his bed and his wife's shift.
-The Master Thief made up a dummy like a man and put it at the window, and the squire shot at it.
-The Master Thief let it drop.
-Fearing talk, the squire went to bury it, and the Master Thief, pretending to be the squire, got the sheet and the shift on the pretext they were needed to clean the blood up.
+The squire denies him once more, asking if he could steal the sheet off his bed and his wife's shift.
+The Master Thief makes a dummy with the appearance of a man, and when he puts it at the window, the squire shoots it, and the boy lets it drop.
+Fearing talk, the squire goes to bury it, and the Master Thief, pretending to be the squire, acquires the sheet and the shift on the pretext that they are needed to clean up the blood.

-The squire decided that he was too afraid of what the thief would steal next, and let him marry his daughter.
+The squire is too afraid of what the thief will steal next, so he lets him marry his daughter.